DCC-EX/dcc-ex.github.io/docs/turntable-ex/turntable-ex.rst

     :align: left

   If you have a need to use a different driver, these should be relatively straight forward to configure in a similar manner to how additional motor drivers are configured for use with CommandStation-EX.

+  Refer to :ref:`turntable-ex/configure:defining custom stepper drivers` for more details.

 However, it is very easy to use one of several other common stepper drivers if you require more torque, or if you prefer to use a NEMA17 or other stepper motor.